blue-blues/blue_coder/old_docs/prompting/custom instructions library/cline-memory-bank.md

 2. If ANY files missing, stop and create them
 3. Read ALL files before proceeding
 4. Verify you have complete context
 5. Begin development.
-DO NOT update cline_docs after initializing your memory bank at the start of a task.
+DO NOT update bluesaicoder_docs after initializing your memory bank at the start of a task.

 ### During Development